Employment Resources

 is a tool that defines vocabulary used in transition.
 Important terms are defined and examples are given.
 Users can search for transition terminology either through the “find” command or the alphabetical table of contents.

-is a guide to help people with disabilities find, get, and keep a job.
+This guide is to help people with disabilities find, get, and keep a job.
 This guide discusses remote working options as well as health and safety tips for on-site work.

 Top Ten Ways to Change the Outcomes (Video)